Bubble mapping with the Square Kilometer Array -- I. Detecting galaxies with Euclid, JWST, WFIRST and ELT within ionized bubbles in the intergalactic medium at z>6: How the ionizing photon budget within IGM bubbles is tied to properties of bubble galaxies

 \section{How the ionizing photon budget within IGM bubbles is tied to properties of bubble galaxies}

-The results presented in section~\ref{sizes} suggest that the volumes of the isolated bubbles that SKA-1 will be able to resolve are strongly coupled to the number of ionizing photons that have been emitted throughout the previous history of these regions, and that this number is relatively insensitive to how the production of ionizing photons is distributed across the halo population.
+The results presented in section~\ref{sizes} suggest that the volumes of the isolated bubbles that SKA-1 will be able to resolve are strongly coupled to the number of ionizing photons that have been emitted throughout the previous history of these regions.
+In section~\ref{sim_params}, we also argue that this number is relatively insensitive to how the production of ionizing photons is distributed across the halo population.

 In our fiducial simulations, ionized bubbles of the smallest size that SKA-1 can hope to resolve ($V_\mathrm{ion}\sim 10^3$ cMpc$^3$) include $\sim 1000$ dark matter halos of mass $\gtrsim 10^9\ M_\odot$, which represents a reasonable ballpark estimate of the {\it total} number of galaxies expected within these structures (but please note that only a very small fraction of these will be sufficiently bright to be detected).
 However, the exact number of halos or galaxies needed to produce the required number of ionizing photons will depend on how efficient these are in emitting ionizing photons into the IGM.
 If the galaxies produce very few ionizing photons (e.g. because of intermittent star formation) or if only a small fraction of the ionizing photons enter the IGM (due to low $\langle f_\mathrm{esc}\rangle$), then only very extreme matter overdensities, with more halos and more galaxies, will be able to produce resolvable bubbles.
 Vice versa, if galaxies are highly efficient in emitting ionizing photons into the IGM, then resolvable bubbles will contain fewer halos and galaxies.